Central Secretariat Service: Allocation and placement

-After appointment by the President, the officers (Entry grade/Probationers) are allocated to different Ministries/Departments under Government of India.
+After appointment by the President of India, the officers (Entry grade/Probationers) are allocated to different Ministries/Departments under Government of India.
 The Group B officers work in the levels of Assistant Section Officer and Section Officer/Assistant Director (For Directorate).
 The Group A officers work in the levels of Under Secretary/Deputy Director (For Directorate), Deputy Secretary/Joint Director (For Directorate), Director, Joint Secretary and Additional Secretary under Central Staffing Scheme of Government of India.

 The officers are posted in various Ministries and Departments, Prime Minister's Office, National Security Council Secretariat, intelligence agencies, Apex /Autonomous organizations of Government of India located at different places in the Secretariat in New Delhi.
 They are also appointed in personal staff of Union Council of Ministers of India.

 Deputations

 The officers are also posted outside Delhi, or at various places of the country in other offices upon deputation.
 They can also be deputed for service under an international organization, an autonomous body not controlled by the Government, or a private body as same as under Rule 6 (2)(ii) of IAS (Cadre) Rules.

 In 2014, Government of India offered cadre officers on deputation to State governments of India like West Bengal and Uttarakhand.
 In 2016, Government of India has approved officers to be posted on non-cadre posts in the secretariat of Northeastern states of India.